NilsPeper/Edge-Enterprise-pr.de-de/edgeenterprise/browser-policies/en-US/microsoft-edge-policies.md

   - Auf Windows und macOS ab 77 oder höher

   #### Beschreibung
   Diese Richtlinie hat aufgrund veränderter betrieblicher Anforderungen nicht erwartungsgemäß funktioniert.
-Deshalb ist sie veraltet und sollte nicht verwendet werden.
+Therefore it's deprecated and should not be used.

 Gibt an, ob eine Verknüpfung mit Office.com in die Favoritenleiste einbezogen werden soll.
-Benutzer, die bei Microsoft Edge angemeldet sind, gelangen durch diese Verknüpfung zu ihren Microsoft Office Apps und Dokumenten.
-Wenn Sie diese Richtlinie aktivieren oder nicht konfigurieren, können Benutzer auswählen, ob die Verknüpfung angezeigt werden soll, indem Sie die Umschaltfläche im Kontextmenü der Favoritenleiste umschalten.
+For users signed into Microsoft Edge the shortcut takes users to their Microsoft Office apps and docs.
+If you enable or don't configure this policy, users can choose whether to see the shortcut by changing the toggle in the favorites bar context menu.
 Wenn Sie diese Richtlinie deaktivieren, wird die Verknüpfung nicht angezeigt.

   #### Unterstützte Funktionen: